zbjornson/human-asmjs/README.md

 var a = 0; a = (x/2)|0; // works
 ```

+To coerce a double to an int, you must use `~~`, as Vyacheslav Egorov points out [here](https://twitter.com/Zbjorn/status/336974148964343808).
+Trying to use the perhaps more obvious `|0` will fail with the message <i>Operands to bitwise ops must be intish</i>.

 <b>Arrays</b>

 Plain arrays, and by extension typed arrays created inline from plain arrays, are not allowed: